FCC Proposes Fine Against Fla. Carrier for Slamming, Cramming

 If you have been slammed, but discover it after you HAVE paid the bill of the slamming company, the slamming company must pay your authorized company 150 percent of the charges you paid the slamming company.
 Out of this amount, your authorized company will reimburse you 50 percent of the charges you paid the slamming company.
 Or, you can ask your authorized company to recalculate and resend your bill using its rates instead of the slamming company's rates.

 Your telephone service cannot legally be switched from your existing authorized telephone company to a new company unless the new company verifies the switch by one of the following methods:

 - Using an independent third party to verify your oral authorization to switch

 - Obtaining your signature on a letter that indicates, in writing, that you want to switch authorized telephone companies

 - Providing a toll-free number that you can call to confirm the order to switch authorized telephone companies

 Filing a slamming complaint

 If you live in Alaska, Arizona, Delaware, Florida, Georgia, Hawaii, Illinois, Missouri, New Mexico, Pennsylvania, Rhode Island, Tennessee, Virginia, West Virginia, Wisconsin or the Virgin Islands, you can file a slamming complaint with the FCC.
-You have multiple options for filing:

 You must include a copy of any bill you are complaining about.
 Please indicate on the copy of the bill the name of the slamming telephone company and the disputed charges.